anrbn/GCP-Attack-Defense/README.md

 There's another way to make use of *access_token* and that is to download the Service Account Key (Key of the Service Account you just compromised) in JSON format, and then use gCloud to activate the Service Account Key and make requests, access the GCP Resources without any errors.

-The tool communicates to Identity and Access Management (IAM) API via gRPC and lets you to create and download the Service Account Key in JSON Format.
+[gLess](https://github.com/anrbn/blog/tree/main/tool/gless) communicates to the Identity and Access Management (IAM) API via gRPC and lets you to create and download the Service Account Key in JSON Format.

 Once you've downloaded the JSON Key file for the Service Account you can authenticate and activate it via gCloud.